ColinKennedy/rez_developer_packages/rez_lint/README.md

 # TODO

 - The requirements-related checks must take into account variants, not just the user's listed requirements.
-- TODO finish bad-author
 - Fix vimgrep sorting.
 The line / column number should be ascending

 - change the clear option to allow you to clear just a single class, if needed
-- Add executed checkers into the context

-- need a unittest to safely fallback loading a registered plugin fails, for any reason

 TODO
   - C100 - author name is not a GitHub user or e-mail address